 - 1. Finalize details of proposed work experiences with prospective employer.
-Email Mr. Norman to receive permission to enroll in the class.
-Please state in the email, where you will be working, what type of work you will do, and how many hours a week will you be working.
+Email Dr. Dell to receive permission to enroll in the class.
+Please state in the email, where you will be working, what type of work you will do, how many hours a week will you be working and your student ID.
 The student must have employment before enrolling into the internship class. - 2.
 Have the employer fill out the "Company" portion of the "Internship Agreement Form."
 Have the company's representative sign and date the form.
-The student will need to submit this form on Canvas as part of class credit. - 3.
-If the internship is taken during the summer semester, you must enroll & pay for the internship credit at the beginning the summer semester in order to earn credit.
+The student will need to submit this form on Canvas as part of class credit on or before the first week of class. - 3.
+If the work is diesel related, you must enroll & pay for the internship credit during the summer semester in order to earn credit.
 You cannot enroll in the internship class after the internship is over.
-You can participate in the internship more than once. - 3 or 6 hrs AT 300/400-01 Automotive related (parts store, repair shop, quick lube, dealership, corporate office) - 3 or 6 hrs AT 300/400-02 Diesel or Off-highway related - 4.
-Enroll in class and pay enrollment fees. - 5.
-Complete the "Internship Agreement Form" and submit it to Mr. Norman the first week of classwork.
+You can participate in the internship more than once. - 3 hrs AT 300/400-01 Automotive related (parts store, repair shop, quick lube, dealership) - 3 hrs AT 300/400-02 Diesel or Off-highway related - 4.
+Pay enrollment fees. - 5.
+Complete the "agreement form" and submit it to Dr. Dell via Canvas no later than the first day of employment.
 See Canvas for all assignment due dates. - 6.
-Interns must submit typed single spaced Weekly Log Sheets to Mr. Norman weekly.
+Interns must submit typed single spaced log sheets to Dr. Dell weekly.
 The log sheets are due by the end of the week (Sunday evening).
 The log sheets need to be submitted via Canvas.
 If you do not have that capability, then the student should drop the class.
-An example of an appropriate daily log entry is listed on the next page. - 7.
+An example of an appropriate daily log entry is listed on the next page an in Canvas. - 7.
 During the last few days of the internship the student must request his or her supervisor to complete the "Intern Evaluation Form" (attached).
-The completed evaluation form must be submitted to Mr. Norman one week before the end of the semester via Canvas or fax. - 8.
-Interns complete a thoughtful and professional "Thank You Letter" to their company representative for the internship experience.
+The completed evaluation form must be submitted to Dr. Dell one week before the end of the semester and uploaded to Canvas.
+See Canvas for due dates. - 8.
+Interns complete work assignments and write a thoughtful and professional "thank you letter" to their company representative for the internship experience.
 A copy of the thank you letter must be given to the supervisor on the last day of employment.
-However, a copy of the thank you letter must be turned into Mr. Norman one week prior to the end of the semester via Canvas.
-See Canvas for exact due date and sample of letter. - 9.
-Students must submit an "Internship Summary Report" one week before the end of the semester via Canvas.
+However, a copy of the thank you letter must be turned into Dr. Dell one week prior to the end of the semester. - 9.
+Students must submit a "Internship summary report" one week before the end of the semester via Canvas.
 The paper highlights their experiences during the internship.
 See the section about the summery report in this syllabus.
-APA format and professional writing skills need to be followed for this paper. - 10.
+APA format and professional writing skills need to be followed for this paper - 10.
 The log sheet for the last week of the semester is due on the last day of dead week during Fall internships and Spring internships.
-During the summer, students enrolled in 3 credit hour internships are required to submit the 8th log sheet by the last day of class.
-During the summer, students in enrolled in 6 credit hour internships will receive an incomplete at the end of July until the instructor receives the 12th log sheet.
-Note the other paperwork (evaluation form, thank you letter, and internship summary) is due as stated above (one week prior to the end of the semester).
-Canvas will have the due dates for all assignments.
+During the summer, students enrolled in 3 credit hour internships are required to submit the 8th log sheet by the last day of class. - 11.
+During the summer, students in enrolled in 4 to 5 credit hours internships will receive an incomplete at the end of July until the instructor receives the 9th, 10th,11th, 12th, or 13th log sheet.
+It is recommended for these students to start their logs early in May so they can turn in these extra logs before the closing of the summer semester.